aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/addpattern/_index.md

 ---
 title: SVGBuilderExtensions.AddPattern
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions AddPattern method.
 Adds a pattern element to the SVG builder specifying the coordinate system and units for the patterns content
 type: docs
 weight: 410
 url: /net/aspose.svg.builder/svgbuilderextensions/addpattern/
 ---
-## AddPattern&lt;TBuilder&gt;(this TBuilder, CoordinateUnits?, CoordinateUnits?, string, string, Action&lt;SVGPatternElementBuilder&gt;) {#addpattern_1}
+## AddPattern&lt;TBuilder&gt;(*this TBuilder, CoordinateUnits?, CoordinateUnits?, string, string, Action&amp;lt;SVGPatternElementBuilder&amp;gt;*) {#addpattern_1}

 Adds a 'pattern' element to the SVG builder, specifying the coordinate system and units for the pattern's content.